smoghadamreza/xtrader/Writerside/topics/trading-view-model.md

 # TradingView

-This model represents a trading strategy defined by a user.
+This model represents a user's `TradingView` webhook configuration, enabling integration between `TradingView` alerts and the trading platform.
+It manages webhook URLs, trading activation status, and notification preferences.

 ## What does it inherit?